secretstartups/handbook/hiring/greenhouse/index.html.md

 At this time, it is not possible to bulk schedule candidates; however, it is helpful to filter the candidates under `Pipeline Tasks` > `To be scheduled` so you can see everyone who needs to be scheduled on the page and easily scroll through them.

-Scheduling [executive interviews](/handbook/hiring/recruiting-framework/coordinator/index.html#executive-interview-scheduling) varies slightly for collecting and confirming interview times and typically involves the executive's Executive Assistant.
+Scheduling [executive interviews](/handbook/hiring/talent acquisition-framework/coordinator/index.html#executive-interview-scheduling) varies slightly for collecting and confirming interview times and typically involves the executive's Executive Assistant.

 #### Important scheduling and interview notes

 * Please be sure to go to your [Google Calendar settings](https://calendar.google.com/calendar/r/settings?tab=mc) and input your current timezone.
 * Make sure that a candidate is in the proper stage to schedule when scheduling.
-* If you cannot attend the interview, please let the Recruiting Team know so they can reschedule. **Simply declining the interview does not effectively notify the Recruiting Team.** The Recruiting Team should first cancel the currently scheduled interview through either Greenhouse or Google Calendar (specifically the `Interview Calendar`) before creating the new one to avoid any confusion.
+* If you cannot attend the interview, please let the Talent Acquisition Team know so they can reschedule. **Simply declining the interview does not effectively notify the Talent Acquisition Team.** The Talent Acquisition Team should first cancel the currently scheduled interview through either Greenhouse or Google Calendar (specifically the `Interview Calendar`) before creating the new one to avoid any confusion.
 * All outgoing emails and scheduling must be done through Greenhouse.
 Scheduling details, emails, and communication between team members can be viewed in the activity feed of a candidate.
 * Timezones can be tricky with Greenhouse.
 Always double check timezones before sending confirmations, noting that all interview confirmations and the time shown on the candidate's profile is in your own timezone.
 * You can find a candidate's timezone by viewing their application.